As featured on BusinessMirror: The value of value creation: People and talent - BusinessMirror

-This is a really encouraging finding.
 Getting the human side of deals right is vital to value creation.
-But this means going beyond the traditional approach – focusing on the management team – to preserve and create value across the organisation: 91 percent of our survey respondents say they have a revenue or a balanced revenue/cost focus to creating deal value, not simply a cost-cutting approach.
+But this means going beyond the traditional approach —focusing on the management team —to preserve and create value across the organization: 91 percent of our survey respondents say they have a revenue or a balanced revenue or cost focus to creating deal value, not simply a cost-cutting approach.

 Companies today are complex and often have a considerable tech component.
-The PE market itself is very competitive, so as a PE investor, you may find yourself targeting assets in industries you’re less familiar with.
-Whether you’re buying tech, biopharma, healthcare – there are going to be groups of people who are critical to the value of that business.
+The PE (Private Equity) market itself is very competitive, so as a PE investor, you may find yourself targeting assets in industries you are less familiar with.
+Whether you are in tech, biopharma or healthcare—there are going to be groups of people who are critical to the value of that business.
 It is clearly in your interests to keep those people engaged and onboard.

-It’s about using people and talent as a lever to create additional revenue or prevent value leakage.
-Corporates are increasingly prioritising this in their M&A transactions to ensure they get maximum value from the deal, particularly with valuations being so high.
+It’s about using people and talent to leverage in creating additional revenue or prevent value leakage.
+Corporates are increasingly prioritizing this in their M&A (merger and acquisition) transactions to ensure they get maximum value from the deal, particularly with valuations being so high.
 But it’s often seen as secondary by PE buyers, whose primary focus traditionally is on cutting costs to improve the bottom line.

-So how do you achieve high people engagement and lower attrition in deals?
+So how do you achieve high people engagement and lower destruction in deals?
 One of the tools we use is a digital engagement platform to engage, connect and motivate staff, so they actively want to stay with the business and help the new owners achieve their objectives.
-When we use ‘human-focused’ digital solutions like this, we see a measurable difference in terms of attrition.
+When we use ‘human-focused’ digital solutions like this, we see a measurable difference in terms of abrasion.

 The human side of ESG

 The human angle cuts across most of the other main value creation levers as a tool for driving revenue growth by engaging and motivating the workforce.
 In a market, a society even, that is increasingly focused on ESG, you can’t afford to ignore the human side when you’re implementing a new value creation strategy.